simonhm/islandora_exhibits_browse/README.md

 To configure, go to Home --> Administration --> Islandora --> Islandora Utility Modules --> Exhibits Browse.

 Login as repository manager/administrator.

-First navigate to the collection that will become an exhibit.
+First you need a collection PID: Navigate to the collection that will become an exhibit.
 Click on Manage.
 Click on Datastreams.
 Next copy the "Collection PID".
 For example: DEMOrepository:exhibit_demo (above "MIME TYPE" column).

-Next navitage to Exhibits Browse (Home --> Administration --> Islandora --> Islandora Utility Modules --> Exhibits Browse).
+Next navitage to Exhibits Browse configuration (Home --> Administration --> Islandora --> Islandora Utility Modules --> Exhibits Browse).

-In "Exhibits pages", in first column, copy the "Collection PID".
+In "Exhibits pages", in first column, paste the "Collection PID".

 In second column, choose the Type of exhibit (timeline or slideshow).